 Section 7B:

-Once all parts have been printed, configure the wires and adapter above the board in a similar way as shown below (Figure 7B.1).
+After printing all parts, configure the wires and adapter above the board in a manner similar to the illustration below (Figure 7B.1).
 Everything should be as compact as possible.

 Next place the TopBox part on the top of the board and wires/adapter (Figure 7B.2 and 7B.3).
-Ensure the 3D printed part is aligned correctly such that the OLED screen is visible and all the ports on the side align.
+Ensure proper alignment of the 3D printed part so that the OLED screen is visible, and all the ports on the side align correctly.

 Place the BottomBox part on the bottom of the board (Figure 7B.4).
 It should attach with the TopBox part and all the wires along with the adapter and board should fit snugly within the box.
 If not, it might be helpful to rearrange these items within the box.
 Keep in mind that error on each 3D printer might mean that the items in the box might not fit, so resizing the box might be necessary as well.